danhouldsworth/helloLanguages/README.md

 # Wishlist of my typical challenge tasks
 * Closures (while I use this in JS I could do with a more intuitive understanding)
-* Modular architecture (eg. external libraries)
+* Modular architecture (eg. external libraries) / Submit a public package library?
+* Bindings to system calls / libc routines / or my own in other languages (I'm sure this is straight forward as read about it all the time but I've currently got no idea what it is...!)
+* Functional & unit tests (again - would love to get into this habbit, but currently have zero experience)
 * SuDoCo solver (mainly for Prologue)
 * Multi-core calculation (Mandlebrot again - yay!)
 * Display - primative shapes on screen or png
 * Display - high res complex images and manipulation (Buddabrot!)
 * Display - Raytracing
+* GPU (Direct Shader coding in C, OpenCL, WebGL, GPU Accelerator Frameworks)
 * GPIO (ARM, Atmel)
 * Scheduler - non blocking sub tasks in a single thread
-* GPU (Direct Shader coding in C, OpenCL, WebGL, GPU Accelerator Frameworks)

 # Collaboration
 Please feel free to :